Our Faculty and Staff

 Louise Huang, MD

-Dr. Huang serves as a Clinic Preceptor.
-Dr. Huang is a graduate of RUHS/UCR FM Residency Program (formerly RCRMC and Riverside General Hospital) and enjoys teaching our resident physicians from her extensive experience in full-spectrum family medicine
+Dr. Huang serves as a part-time Clinic Preceptor.
+She has been precepting since 1996 when she had a full-time private practice.
+She is a graduate of RUHS/UCR FM Residency Program (formerly RCRMC and Riverside General Hospital) and enjoys teaching our resident physicians from her extensive experience in full-spectrum family medicine.
+She received the California Family Practice Academy Preceptor of the year Award (2022).